 Published on: May 15, 2019

 Aeration is the process of adding oxygen to water.
-It is a key component to any pond owners’ success in keeping their ponds healthy and clean.
-Different types of bottom up and surface aeration systems work to infuse bodies of water with oxygen to improve pond health.
+It is key to keeping a pond healthy and clean.
+There are two types of aeration; bottom up and surface aeration.

-The bottom of ponds is also where dead organic matter such as weeds algae and other nutrient waste sink down to decay.
-If there is no oxygen at the bottom of the pond to support the bacteria breaking down waste, a build up of muck and sludge will occur and require costly dredging to remove.
+The bottom of ponds is also where dead organic matter like weeds, algae and other nutrient waste sink to decay.
+If there is no oxygen at the bottom of the pond to support the bacteria breaking down waste, muck and sludge buildup will occur, which might require costly dredging to remove.

-Bottom up Aeration systems are 5-10 times more effective than surface aeration.
-These systems work by compressing oxygen and pumping it into the water through diffusers that lie at the bottom of a pond, lake, or dugout.
-Small bubbles are diffused into the deepest section of the pond, and as they rise up the water column, oxygen is transferred across the surface of the bubbles and into the water.
-This achieves total pond aeration from the bottom, up to the top regardless of the depth of the water.
+Bottom-Up Aeration Systems work by compressing oxygen and pumping it into the water through diffusers that sit at the bottom of a pond, lake, or dugout.
+Small bubbles rise up the water column and oxygen is transferred across the surface of the bubbles and into the water.
+This achieves total pond aeration from the bottom to the top regardless of the depth of the water.

-Studies have shown that bottom up aeration can have an oxygen transfer rate up to 10 times more than surface aeration.
-For example, at 10ft of water up to 16% of the oxygen diffused can be dissolved into the water using bottom up aeration; at 15ft over 20% can be dissolved.
-The oxygen transfer rate using surface aeration typically ranges between 1.6 and 3.2%
+For example, at 10 feet of water, up to 16% of the oxygen diffused can be dissolved into the water using bottom up aeration; at 15 feet, over 20% can be dissolved.
+The oxygen transfer rate using surface aeration typically ranges between 1.6 and 3.2%.

-In conclusion, you can see below that bottom up aeration is the clear winner for treating ponds efficiently and effectively!
+When you get down to brass tacks, bottom up aeration is the clear winner for treating ponds efficiently and effectively!
 See the summary chart below.